We provide all employees the opportunity to build and advance their career.

 In 2023, we instituted a new system to designate technology leaders within Canon as “top scientists” as part of our efforts to retain and develop the people needed to create new businesses based on our technical innovations.

 Canon Inc. set up the Canon Institute of Software Technology (CIST) in 2018 to cultivate software engineers.
 Programs at CIST provide systematic support for the development of human resources in this area, from upskilling for engineers within product development teams to providing basic training for new recruits and people joining from other occupational fields.

 Elsewhere, we have sent 4 people to the “Top SE (system engineer) course” programs hosted by the National Institute of Informatics; and 5 people to the “Smart SE course” business school program organized by Japan’s Waseda University that focuses on AI, IoT and Big Data technologies.

 Based in Tokyo, the CIST develops software engineers

 At Canon, we are focusing on developing human resources who support production activities, mainly through the Monozukuri Advancement Center of Canon Inc.

-In 2021, 140 employees working at five overseas production sites took part in a total of 28 online training programs organized by the Monozukuri Advancement Center.
+In 2022, 216 employees working at eight overseas production sites took part in a total of 39 online training programs organized by the Monozukuri Advancement Center.

 A technical skill testing program, following the same standards as in Japan, has also been established at overseas sites.
-In 2021, testing was carried out for seven types of work skills, including injection molding, board mounting, and metal stamping, at a total of seven sites in Thailand, Vietnam, China, Malaysia, etc. with approximately 500 employees participating.
+In 2022, testing was carried out for seven types of work skills, including injection molding, board mounting, and metal stamping, at a total of five sites in Thailand, Vietnam, China, Malaysia, etc. with approximately 460 employees participating.

 Since we evaluate the conduct and performance of employees under our position-based pay system, supervisors have meetings with their team members individually three times a year—at the start, midpoint, and end—to confirm duties and targets, monitor progress, and discuss future career development based on a “career sheet” filled out by the employee.